JirathNuan/fmtg_neuropeptide/annotation-and-ident-neuropeptide.md

 ### Deeploc

-In this study, DeepLoc version 1.0 was used to identify subcellular localization of secretory proteins that resulted from the SignalP prediction.
-This prediction aimed to ensured that the secretory proteins are really secrete outside the cell.
+In this study, DeepLoc version 1.0 was used to identify the subcellular localization of secretory proteins that resulted from the SignalP prediction.
+This prediction aimed to ensure that the secretory proteins are really secreted outside the cell.
 This software can be downloaded from [DeepLoc 1.0 web server](http://www.cbs.dtu.dk/services/DeepLoc-1.0/index.php) for academic users.

 > **Remarks:**
 	I've used to install deeploc's requirements on environment of python 3.7, and it was failed.
 Because of numpy=1.14.0 is only compatible for version 2.7.x, 3.4.x, 3.5.x, 3.6.x, >=3.5, <3.6.0a0, >=2.7 ,<2.8.0a0, >=3.6, and <3.7.0a0.
 Downgrading python version to 3.6 is worked for me.